 The program also provides information and referral assistance, conducts educational activities to increase community awareness of elder rights and provides training to long-term care and staff.
 All reports and inquiries are confidential.

-- Work with family members.
+- Work with family and resident councils

-Services are provided to persons:
+Services are provided to individuals:

 - Without regard for income and resources.